Substitution cipher: Simple

 If the length of the message happens not to be divisible by five, it may be padded at the end with "nulls".
 These can be any characters that decrypt to obvious nonsense, so that the receiver can easily spot them and discard them.

 The ciphertext alphabet is sometimes different from the plaintext alphabet; for example, in the pigpen cipher, the ciphertext consists of a set of symbols derived from a grid.
 For example:

 Such features make little difference to the security of a scheme, however – at the very least, any set of strange symbols can be transcribed back into an A-Z alphabet and dealt with as normal.

 In lists and catalogues for salespeople, a very simple encryption is sometimes used to replace numeric digits by letters.

-Example: MAT would be used to represent 120.
+Examples: MAT would be used to represent 120, PAPR would be used for 5256, and OFTK would be used for 7803.

 Security

 Although the traditional keyword method for creating a mixed substitution alphabet is simple, a serious disadvantage is that the last letters of the alphabet (which are mostly low frequency) tend to stay at the end.
 A stronger way of constructing a mixed alphabet is to generate the substitution alphabet completely randomly.

 Although the number of possible substitution alphabets is very large (26! ≈ 288.4, or about 88 bits), this cipher is not very strong, and is easily broken.
 Provided the message is of reasonable length (see below), the cryptanalyst can deduce the probable meaning of the most common symbols by analyzing the frequency distribution of the ciphertext.
 This allows formation of partial words, which can be tentatively filled in, progressively expanding the (partial) solution (see frequency analysis for a demonstration of this).
-In some cases, underlying words can also be determined from the pattern of their letters; for example, attract, osseous, and words with those two as the root are the only common English words with the pattern ABBCADB.
+In some cases, underlying words can also be determined from the pattern of their letters; for example, the English words tater, ninth, and paper all have the pattern ABACD.
 Many people solve such ciphers for recreation, as with cryptogram puzzles in the newspaper.

 According to the unicity distance of English, 27.6 letters of ciphertext are required to crack a mixed alphabet simple substitution.
 In practice, typically about 50 letters are needed, although some messages can be broken with fewer if unusual patterns are found.
 In other cases, the plaintext can be contrived to have a nearly flat frequency distribution, and much longer plaintexts will then be required by the cryptanalyst.